codingmatheus/codingmatheus/README.md

 Hey there 👋

-I'm Matheus Guimarães, also known online as @codingmatheus .
+I'm Matheus Guimaraes, also known online as @codingmatheus .
 I'm a .NET and microservices specialist, AI transformation advocate, and international keynote speaker.

 I've spent over two decades building software, leading teams, and guiding companies through modernization — from early cloud migrations and distributed systems to today's wave of AI-driven digital transformation.
 My journey began as a junior game programmer when C++ ruled the world and .NET was just emerging.
 Since then, I’ve worked as a developer, architect, CTO, startup co-founder, while doing everything in between.